zhenyuyang0/social-image/README.md

 # social-image

 At the moment, there is no Github API for setting social media preview images.
-This is CLI tool that uses [@mheap](https://github.com/mheap)'s [github-social-image](https://github.com/mheap/github-social-image) to set a social image of the current repo via command.
+This repo is heavily inspired by [@mheap](https://github.com/mheap)'s [github-social-image](https://github.com/mheap/github-social-image).
+All code credits go to the original author.
+This is a CLI tool that sets a social image of the current repo via command.

 ![Example](https://repository-images.githubusercontent.com/780763339/a17e71fb-959d-4956-b658-c1f3dc273315)